uhmchris/EE213/morea/topic-convolution/module-convolution.md

 morea_labels:
 morea_sort_order: 40
 ---
-Understand convolution and how one can calculate it via the ``flip-and-shift'' method.
+Understand convolution and how to calculate it.